rodrigo0109/fullTimeForce/README.md

 <br>
 <br>
-<h1>Para instalar 🛠 </h1>
+<h1>To install 🛠 </h1>

-Llegó el momento para hacer correr la aplicación.
+It is time to run the application.

-Necesitas abrir dos terminales, donde una apuntara a nuestro Front y otra a nuestro back.
+You need to open two terminals, where one will point to our Front and the other to our back.

-La terminal del front debera terminar en la carpeta "client"
+The address of the front end terminal should end in the "client" folder.
 <div align="center">

 ![image](https://github.com/rodrigo0109/fullTimeForce/assets/74619422/0934d60a-2949-4afd-b921-a0e378aca4f5)

 </div>

-La terminal del back debera terminar en la carpeta "commitapi"
+The address of the backend terminal should end in the "commitapi" folder.
 <div align="center">

 ![image](https://github.com/rodrigo0109/fullTimeForce/assets/74619422/d32e82f8-943b-4bce-91a9-6a1aac694a0b)